KarolHenriques/SO_Project/README.md

 # SO_Project README

 # Client's code
 This code is a client that sends HTTP GET requests to a server, given a server IP address, a port number, and the number of requests.
 The client creates multiple child processes to handle the requests, and each child sends one request to the server.
+The code is written in C.

-The original code was adapted by Pedro Sobral on 11/02/13 from Nigel Griffiths' code, and was further adapted by Karol Henriques on 17/04/23.
+The original code was adapted by Pedro Sobral on 11/02/13 from Nigel Griffiths' code and was further adapted by Karol Henriques on 17/04/23.

 ## Getting Started

-To compile the client's code, use the following command: gcc client.c -o client The program accepts four arguments:
+To compile the client's code, use the following command: gcc client.c -o client

+The program accepts four arguments:

-Server IP Address: The IP address of the server to which the client will send the requests.
+- Server IP Address: The IP address of the server to which the client will send the requests.

-Listening Port: The port number of the server to which the client will connect.
+- Listening Port: The port number of the server to which the client will connect.

-Number of Requests: The total number of requests that the client will send to the server.
+- Number of Requests: The total number of requests that the client will send to the server.

-Batch Size: The number of requests that each child process will send.
+- Batch Size: The number of requests that each child process will send.

 Example usage:
 ./client 127.0.0.1 8080 10 2

 The above command will send 10 requests in batches of 2 to the server at IP address 127.0.0.1, port number 8080.

 ## Code Structure